-The medium of instruction for Lectures, Examinations and Project work is English, except for language courses other than English.
+The medium of instruction for Lectures, Examinations and Project work is English.

-4.5 Industrial Training /Internship
+4.5 Industrial Training / Internship

 Internship is mandatory for all branches of study.
 Assessment and grading will be as per clause 4.2.
 The students have to mandatorily undergo industrial training for a period as specified in the curriculum during summer / winter vacation.
 In this case the training has to be undergone continuously for the entire period.
 The students may undergo internship at Research organizations / Universities (after due approval from the Department Consultative Committee - DCC) for the period prescribed in the curriculum during summer /winter vacation, in lieu of industrial training.
 A student will earn 1 or 2 or 3 credits for an internship of continuous 2 or 4 or 6 weeks respectively.